 Now that you are ready to start registering for classes, we have resources available to help you create a successful first-semester schedule, including academic success coaches and academic maps.
 Visit the Academic Advising Resources site or contact the Academic Success Center at (626) 815-3886.

-Log onto home.apu.edu.
+Log into home.apu.edu.
 On the left side of the page, scroll down to “Applicant Resources.”
 From there, select “Student Resources,” then select “MyCougar Health.”
 This will redirect you to the Electronic Medical Record Portal.
 Follow the instructions to submit your records.
 Questions?
 Contact the APU Student Health Center at (626) 815-2100.

 Recommended Completion by June 30

 The federal government requires Azusa Pacific to have your permission to share details of your account with certain individuals.
-Please complete the FERPA Authorization at home.apu.edu by selecting “UG Enrollment Services Center,” then “Update My Information.”
+Complete the FERPA Authorization at home.apu.edu by selecting “My Profile,” then “Update My Information.”
 Learn more about FERPA.
-For questions, contact the Undergraduate Enrollment Services Center at (626) 815-2020.
+For questions, contact the Student Services Center at (626) 815-2020.

 Adding authorized payers to your account allows others, such as parents and spouses, to view your statements and make online payments.
 To set up an authorized payer, visit apu.edu/billing-payment/, click on “Student,” then select “Add New” under the Parent/Authorized Payers section.
-For questions, contact the Undergraduate Enrollment Services Center at (626) 815-2020.
+For questions, contact the Student Services Center at (626) 815-2020.

 Enrolling in Electronic Funds Transfer allows APU to send any refunds on your student account directly to your bank account.
 To sign up, visit home.apu.edu and select “Financials,” then “Billing and Payment.”
 Once in our online Billing and Payment System, select “Enroll in Electronic Refunds” under “Direct Deposit/Electronic Refunds (ACH)” to provide your bank account information.
-For questions, contact the Undergraduate Enrollment Services Center at (626) 815-2020.
+For questions, contact the Student Services Center at (626) 815-2020.

-If you complete the FAFSA you may be offered loan options.
+If you complete the FAFSA, you may be offered loan options.
 Learn more about taking out a Direct Loan, Parent PLUS Loan, or Alternative Loan.